ncn-foreigners/singleRcapture/README.md

 it is easy to deduce from the plot above that we have influential observations in our dataset (one in particular).

-Lastly `singleRcapture` offers some posthoc procedures for example a function `stratifyPopsize` that estimates sizes of user specified sub populations and returns them in a `data.frame`:
+Lastly `singleRcapture` offers some post-hoc procedures for example a function `stratifyPopsize` that estimates sizes of user specified sub populations and returns them in a `data.frame`: